Manigotagan River Whitewater canoe trip

 2. Our trips depart from the Winnipeg Canoe Kayak Centre at 80 Churchill Drive (just across from Churchill High School).
 There is street parking available in front of the centre.

-3. We will meet at the centre at 8:00am the morning of your departure, aiming to leave at 8:30am.
+3. We will meet at the Canoe Kayak Centre at 7:30am the morning of your departure, aiming to leave at 8:00am.

 4. We will return to Winnipeg mid-afternoon on your return date.
 Roughly between 4 and 6.